 In November 1866 the Derby Mercury was convinced that Henry had just avoided a fatal accident when he was assisting at the back of the shop to push a waggon back into a shed.
 Henry decided that he might be better employed in pulling the waggon and so went around to the other end.
 What he didn’t account for was the slight incline in the shed floor and soon the cart was rolling towards him, crushing his head against the wall and piercing his temple.
 The newspaper reported that his condition was now improving ‘though he is not yet out of danger’.

-In August 1867 he married Jane Mitchell, youngest child of South Street cordwainer Abraham and Ann (nee Campbell).
+On August 29th 1867 he married Jane Mitchell, youngest child of South Street cordwainer Abraham and Ann (nee Campbell).

 In November 1875, after 22 years as assistant to Joseph Carrier, Henry started his own business at 97 Bath Street – London House — the premises of recently deceased draper and grocer John Beardsley.